leon-thomm/Ryven/docs/README.md

 When you open pyScript, you will notice, there are different scripts.
 Every script has variables and a flow (or 'graph').
 You can right click on scripts, variables and many other components to perform actions like 'remove' on them.

-### Placing Nodes

-Just left click on a flow to see what nodes you can place.
-You can also press 'Shift'+'P' to place a new node besides the last one and move it around with 'Shift'+Arrow.

 ### Importing Nodes

 You need to import nodes before you can use them from node packages (File -> Import Nodes and then choose a nodes package file *.pypac).
 If the import succeeded, you will then be able to use the imported nodes in all scripts.

+### Controls

+Note that pyScript is also optimized for use with convertible notebooks/tablets using a stylus pen.
+You can edit your flows and add handwritten notes using a stylus.
+Here, I will just cover standard desktop controls for now.

-### Zoom
+#### Zoom

 Strg+Mouse Wheel

+#### Pan

+Middlee mouse button

+#### Placing Nodes

+Just right click on a flow to see what nodes you can place.
+You can then also press 'Shift'+'P' to place a new node next to the last one and move it around with 'Shift'+Arrow.

+#### Selecting Items

+Left Mouse

 ### Variables